 The elevation here is 5,500 feet.
 The elevation at the top of The Beartooth Highway is 10,947 feet.
 The highest peak in Montana, Granite Peak is 12,799.

-All condiments are provided for any length of stay.
-Coffees & teas as well as sugar, salt & pepper, cooking oils & more.
-(Due to various dietary preferences we do not stock butter).
-There’s even popcorn & hot chocolate!
+Coffees & teas as well as sugar, salt & pepper, cooking oils & more, (due to various dietary preferences we do not stock butter).
+Your cabin also comes stocked with popcorn & hot chocolate!
 There is also a gas BBQ on the deck or patio of your cabin.
 Don’t feel like cooking?
-There are many wonderful restaurants in Red Lodge (19 miles) to choose from or The Grizzly Steakhouse in Roscoe, only 6 miles from ‘Blue Sky’. www.redlodge.com Your stay also includes the complimentary use of Mountain Bikes, snowshoes & DVD/Blu-ray movies.
+There are many wonderful restaurants in Red Lodge (19 miles) to choose from or The Grizzly Steakhouse in Roscoe, only 6 miles from ‘Blue Sky’. www.redlodge.com Your stay also includes the complimentary use of snowshoes & over 100 DVD/Blu-ray movies to choose from.
 For hiking we have Bear Spray for your use here, but if you plan to hike in Yellowstone, you will need to purchase your own canister.
 Note: You cannot take Bear Spray on an airplane either checked or carry-on bag!
 You will have to purchase it here or rent it in Yellowstone.

 In the winter we have snowshoes for your use or you can ski or snowboard at Red Lodge Mountain (45 minute drive from Blue Sky) Cross country skiing is available here or nearby.
 Ice-skating is available in Red Lodge.
 Skates can be rented in Red Lodge.
 Visit The Yellowstone Wildlife Sanctuary, open all year!
 Take a drive to Cody, WY. & visit the famous Buffalo Bill Museum.
 Scenic drives to frozen waterfalls & wildlife viewing.
 In November & December Big Horn Sheep are active during the rut.
 Shopping & dining in the quaint town of Red Lodge.
 Or you can just hibernate in your cozy cabin with a good book, board games & soaking in the whirlpool tub or taking a steam shower.
 In the summer you can try fly-fishing the numerous lakes or streams, Mountain Biking, horseback riding, hiking, whitewater rafting, scenic drives, The Yellowstone Wildlife Sanctuary & so much more!
 Go to our ACTIVITIES PAGE for more details & links to adventure outfitters.
 NOTE: Our pond may be off limits from the end of April to the end of June if The Sandhill Cranes & Geese are nesting.
 We do offer spotting scopes for viewing from a safe & non-invasive space.